DAppSCAN: Building Large-Scale Datasets for Smart Contract Weaknesses in DApp Projects

-Note that a DApp typically consists of multiple Solidity files with complex dependencies, and it often relies on numerous open-source online libraries, such as \texttt{ Safemath} in OpenZeppelin~\cite{safemath}, which are not included its source code.
-Consequently, Solidity smart contract files in the DApp project might not be able to compile directly.
+Note that a DApp typically consists of multiple Solidity files with complex dependencies; it often relies on numerous online libraries, such as \texttt{ Safemath} in OpenZeppelin~\cite{safemath}, which may not be included in the source code of the DApp project.
+Consequently, Solidity contract files in the DApp project might not be able to compile directly.
 To facilitate the use of the dataset, we developed a tool that can identify the dependency relationships of contracts within a DApp and insert missing library code into the contracts.
-By using this tool, we obtained 8,167 smart contracts bytecode and related ABI information~\cite{ABI}.
-These contracts contain 895 SWC weaknesses, and we call the dataset as \textsc{\textbf{DAppSCAN-Bytecode}}.
+Using this tool, we successfully compiled {\compiledByteNum} smart contracts, and obtained their bytecode and related ABI information~\cite{ABI}.
+These contracts contain {\SWCByteNum} SWC weaknesses, and we call this dataset as \textsc{\textbf{DAppSCAN-Bytecode}}.

-Next, based on the \textsc{DAppSCAN-Bytecode}, we conducted an empirical study to evaluate the effectiveness of five state-of-the-art smart contract vulnerability detection tools, i.e., Mythril~\cite{mythx}, Slither~\cite{feist2019slither}, Security~\cite{tsankov2018securify}, Smartian~\cite{choi2021smartian} and Sailfish~\cite{bose2022sailfish}.
-We found that except for Slither, which can successfully analyzed 86\% of contracts, all the other four tools can only analyze a small portion of contracts in the dataset.
+Furthermore, based on \textsc{DAppSCAN-Bytecode}, we conducted an empirical study to evaluate the effectiveness of state-of-the-art smart contract weakness detection tools, i.e., Mythril~\cite{mythx}, Slither~\cite{feist2019slither}, Security~\cite{tsankov2018securify}, Smartian~\cite{choi2021smartian}, Sailfish~\cite{bose2022sailfish} and eTainter~\cite{ghaleb2022etainter}.
+We found that except for Slither that can successfully analyze 86\% of contracts, other tools can only analyze a small portion of contracts in the dataset.
 Besides, among the contracts that these tools can analyze, only a few weaknesses are correctly detected.
-The results indicate that smart contract analysis tools should focus more on real-world situations rather than simple toy contracts.
+The results indicate that the tools should focus more on real-world situations rather than simple toy contracts.

+In addition, we found that there exist 82.3\% of non-SWC weaknesses in collected audit reports.
+This is because the SWC registry mainly includes the classical and general weaknesses in smart contracts, e.g., \textit{Reentrancy} and \textit{Integer Overflow}, but the majority of the reported weaknesses in audit reports are non-security issues (such as code optimization suggestions) or non-classical issues (like functional bugs specific for each DApp), which are hard to be classified with general rules.
+Performing manual analysis on these non-classical weaknesses requires much more labor and potentially compromises data quality.
+Therefore, we focus only on the SWC weaknesses in this paper.
+Our dataset is only suitable for evaluating tools on classical and low-level smart contract weaknesses, but not on non-classical weaknesses (e.g., function bugs).
+Meanwhile, non-SWC weaknesses are also necessary for research because of their significant proportion in audit reports.

-The main contributions of this paper are as follows:
+The main contributions of this paper are as follows.